MarkJasonE/webscrapper_google_apple_store/README.md

-# webscrapper_google_apple_store
+# Webscarpping Google and Apple app store

-End to end webscrapper for Google and Apple store.
+An end to end webscrapper for Google and Apple store.
+The data collected is stored into a SQL database.
+Then, extracted from SQL database for data analysis